 We have all been there.
 You come home from a long day of work only to discover the furniture is ripped up, your new pair of running shoes is torn to shreds, trash is everywhere and there’s another note on the door from your neighbor complaining about constant barking.
-You might be thinking that your pup is “naughty” and needs to be crated or have professional behavior training, but in reality, he might just be bored.
+You might think you have a bad dog who needs to be crated or professionally trained.
+But in reality, it’s possible your dog is bored.

-In truth, your dog shouldn’t be left home alone for more than 4 hours.
-In addition to that, dogs need up to 1 hour of high intensity exercise every day and 3 hours of moderate intensity exercise every day.
+Generally, dogs shouldn’t be home alone for more than 4 hours at a time.
+In addition to that, dogs need up to 1 hour of high-intensity exercise every day and 3 hours of moderate-intensity exercise every day.
 Smart dogs need even more.
-They need a combination of both mental engagement and exercise.
+Ideally, they need a combination of both mental engagement and exercise.
 Here are some examples of bored dogs:

 - Destructive behaviors